twclark0/advanced-javascript-fundamentals/README.md

 While there are similarities between each lesson, we will work through each exercise independent of each other.

 1. Primitive Types, the What, How, and Why
-2. Reference Execution with the This Keyword
+2. Understanding Implicit vs Explicit Coercion
-3. Understanding Strict Mode
+3. How Prototypal Inheritance Works in JS
-4. Understanding Implicit vs Explicit Coercion
+4. Create New Objects with the New Keyword
-5. How Prototypal Inheritance Works in JS
+5. Reference Execution with the `this` Keyword
-6. Utilize Date and Math Objects
+6. Understand Lexical vs. Dynamic Scope
-7. Use the ES6 Class Keyword
+7. Infinitely Loop with Recursion
-8. Hoisting Variables with Const, Let, Var
+8. Use the ES6 Class Keyword
-9. Understand Lexical vs. Dynamic Scope
+9. Hoisting Variables with Const, Let, Var
-10. Create New Objects with the New Keyword
+10. Hide Variables with Closures
-11. Hide Variables with Closures
+11. Create an Immediately Invoked Function (IIFE)
-12. Infinitely Loop with Recursion
+12. Utilize Date and Math Objects
-13. Create an Immediately Invoked Function (IIFE)
+13. Understanding Strict Mode

 ## System Requirements